FNN Home

 Becoming a Dispatcher

-If you are interested in becoming a dispatcher or would like more information, please contact Garry Watts at fnnm400@fnnm.net or take a moment to fill out the online FNN dispatcher form.
+If you are interested in becoming a dispatcher or would like more information, please contact Garry Watts at fnnm400@fnnm.net

 Got a breaking incident?
 Call our tip line at 1-800-556-9111.

 Do you have a problem?
-Have a question about our application process, pager repairs or FNN programming of your pager?
-Give us a call at 1-888-PSC-0911 or fax us your questions at 1-877-616-9334.
+Have a question about our application process, Give us a call at 1-888-PSC-0911 or fax us your questions at 1-877-616-9334.
 Our mailing address is:

 Fire Notification Network / P.O.
 Box 1312 / Warren, MI 48090-1312